The Amazing True Story Behind The Scenes At the First ever Arctic Monkeys Gig

 With a new studio album on the way from the lads we look back to simpler times, before social media and phones.
 Friends of mine will be rolling their eyes that I’m telling this story AGAIN.
 But I’ve never published the real story officially.
 So here we go….

-It’s been nearly 20 years since my band The Sound (Went on to be Seven Hills) played a gig at the Grapes in Sheffield.
+It’s been 19 years since my band The Sound (Went on to be Seven Hills) played a gig at the Grapes in Sheffield.

 We finished our half arsed soundcheck and left the stage, time for the support band to do theirs, what happened next was unheard of, the support band asked us all to leave the room for their sound check as they wanted to concentrate on getting their sound right.